NCI-Team/netbox-container-build/README.md

 # netbox-container-build
 This project is made-up of 3 parts that are focused on helping us make an easy and comfortable way to create Podman images for whitening.

+Those images are used in our Netbox project, one for each environment.

+> [!NOTE]
+> It is important to note that
+> `netbox-image-collector` is only run when we > want to upgrade our Netbox containers.
+> How ever when we add a new python moudle we both `python-prod-image-creator` and `python-dev-image-creator` in their entirety.

  ## netbox-image-collector

- netbox-image-collector is a bash script to gather all the images needed to our Netbox and saves them into a tar file.
+ netbox-image-collector is a bash script to gather all the images needed to our Netbox and saves them into a tar file which is whiten and then loaded into our Netbox virtual machine.

 ### Images
 Currently we have 4 images we need for our Netbox: